 – Golden Temple Kinkakuji and Silver Pavilion Ginkakuji

-– Nijo Castle: an UNESCO flatland castle site
+– Nijo Castle: a UNESCO flat land castle site

 For some more inspiration in Kyoto, check out this 3-day Kyoto itinerary covering the best places you should see!